emily-morris/blogging-app-mongoose/README.md

 # blogging-app-mongoose

-Thinkful challenge - add Mongoose to a blogging app
+add Mongoose to a blogging app